 Dawn House Women’s Shelter was founded in 1986 in response to a housing crisis in the City of Kingston.
 A diverse group of community individuals and organizations contributed to the setup and establishment as a non-profit, charitable organization that would provide a 24-hour crisis line and emergency shelter, support and resources for women over the age of 16, with or without children.
 Since its inception in 1986, there have been over 4,500 separate stays.

 Dawn House supports and empowers homeless, vulnerably housed and marginalized women.

 All women live in safe, affordable, accessible housing.

 Dawn House is changing and moving.
 Dawn House sold its 302 Victoria Street location and is reinvesting in a new location where it will provide affordable supportive housing, transitional housing and wellness supports.

 - Safe and affordable housing is a fundamental human right

-- Eradicating homelessness is everyone’s responsibility
+- Working to eradicate homelessness and poverty is everyone’s responsibility

 - Women have a right to safety, security, confidentiality and informed consent